rnietoe/Training/docs/AWS/03-Network.md

         * EIP are permnently allocated to you account untill released
         * EIP has a price, so the account is charged untill release
         * ENIs consume EIPs
-        * EIPs can be moved between instances in the same region
+        * EIPs can be moved between instances in the same region.
+        * Creating an Elastic IP address and associate it with your EC2 instance would be the simplest way to make your instance reachable from the outside world.
 * **Route tables** are a set of rules, called routes, that are used to determine where network traffic is directed.
 * **Internet Gateway** allow communication between your VPC and the internet.
 An IG serves two purposes: to provide a target in your VPC route tables for internet-routable traffic, and to perform network address translation (NAT) for instances that have been assigned public IPv4 addresses
     * 1 VPC = 1 IG